 “The water used for Baptism should be from a local source, and may be applied with the hand, by pouring, or through immersion” (W-3.0407).

 “God’s faithfulness to us is sure, even when human faithfulness to God is not.
 God’s grace is sufficient; therefore Baptism is not repeated.
 There are many times in worship, however, when we may remember the gift of our baptism and acknowledge the grace of God continually at work in us.
 These may include: profession of faith; when participating in another’s baptism; when joining or leaving a church; at an ordination, installation, or commissioning; and at each celebration of the Lord’s Supper” (W-3.0402).

 “As there is one body, there is one Baptism.
 The Presbyterian Church (U.S.A.) recognizes all baptisms by other Christian churches that are administered with water and performed in the name of the triune God—Father, Son, and Holy Spirit” (W-3.0402).

 The Bible declares that God claimed humanity as God’s own “before the foundation of the world” (Ephesians 1:4).

 “Both believers and their children are included in God’s covenant love.
 The baptism of believers witnesses to the truth that God’s gift of grace calls for our grateful response.
 The baptism of our young children witnesses to the truth that God claims people in love even before they are able to respond in faith.
 These two forms of witness are one and the same Sacrament” (W-3.0402).

-Baptism, therefore, usually occurs during infancy, though a person may be baptized at any age.
-Parents bring their baby to church, where they publicly declare their desire that he or she be baptized.
+Though a person may be baptized at any age, infant baptism is a common practice in the Presbyterian Church.
+Parents bring their child to church, where they publicly declare their desire for that child to be baptized.
 When an infant or child is baptized the church commits itself to nurture the child in faith.
 When adults are baptized they make a public profession of faith.